 You'll probably have a blood test for the marker AFP at every visit if you've had a hepatocellular cancer (HCC).
-You may also have blood tests that measure how well your liver is working (liver function tests).
+You may also have blood tests to check how well your liver is working (liver function tests).
 Other tests may include:

 - ultrasound scans

-You won't have all these tests at every visit to your specialist.They may only arrange scans if you have a new symptom or if there's something specific that needs checking.
-After liver surgery it's usual to have a CT scan every year.
+You won't have all these tests at every visit.
+Your doctor might arrange scans if you have a new symptom or if there's something specific that needs checking.